c-hartmann/get-it-back-kup/README.md

 # Get It Back (Kup)

-A KDE service menu to get files (or directories) back from Kup based backup.
+A KDE service menu to get files (or directories) back from Kup based backups.

 ## Warning